Raidriar796/Resonite-On-Steam-Deck/README.md

 There is an in-development mod manager that can actually be used on the Steam Deck right now.

-The mod manager, [Resolute](<https://github.com/Gawdl3y/Resolute>), can be downloaded and setup to run without the need to go to Desktop Mode, but for now it requires slight configuration to get working.
+The mod manager, [Resolute](<https://github.com/Gawdl3y/Resolute>), can be downloaded and setup to run in game mode, but for now it requires slight configuration to get working.

-**Setting up the mod manager**
+- ### Setting up the mod manager

 1. From the [releases page](<https://github.com/Gawdl3y/Resolute/releases>), download the `.AppImage`

 2. Open the application

-3. enter the install location to Resonite if it's not auto detected correctly (by default: `/home/deck/.local/share/Steam/steamapps/common/Resonite`)
+3. enter the install location to Resonite if it's not auto detected correctly.
+Default install directory for Resonite:
+`/home/deck/.local/share/Steam/steamapps/common/Resonite`

 Resolute is now setup to run and install the mod loader and mods, but more can be done to increase ease of access.
 It can also update itself when new releases come out.

-**Setting up the mod manager in Steam**
+- ### Setting up the mod manager in Steam

 1. Move the app to a folder such as `/Home/deck/Applications` or wherever you'd like to store it